ElieOmatuku97/cineast_android/README.md

 # Cineast_android_clone

-Cineast_Android is an Android app Querying TMDb API to provide information on popular, trending, upcoming, top rated movies and popular actors.
+Cineast is an Android app Querying TMDb API to provide information on popular, trending, upcoming, top rated movies and popular actors.
 Cineast_Android comes in with sharing, searching features, when signed in a user can add movies to their Favorites and  watch lists or rate them.

 This Android is clone of the iOS [Cineast](https://apps.apple.com/us/app/cineast/id376167296) App which uses TMDB as well.